 - Can I achieve my goal without collecting personal data?

 - How long will I need to keep personal data to achieve my goal?

 How MOVEit Can Help You Comply with GDPR Principles Two and Three

-If your business collects, stores, processes or transmits the personal data of EU residents, the General Data Protection Regulation (GDPR) will apply to you.
+If your business collects, stores, processes or transmits the personal data of EU data subjects, the General Data Protection Regulation (GDPR) will apply to you.
 With this much at stake, the best practice is to assure that the systems, user authentication, and encryption techniques involved in the transmission of personal data are secure and compliant with GDPR.
 Learn more about how MOVEit can help manage and secure file transfer activity across your network.

 According to the fourth principle of GDPR, any personal data collected or processed must be "accurate and, where necessary, kept up to date."
 Furthermore, GDPR mandates that "every reasonable step must be taken to ensure that personal data that are inaccurate," in regards to the purposes for which they are processed, "are erased or rectified without delay."